josiasbudaydeveloper/josiasbudaydeveloper/README.md

 PMERN means: PostGreSQL, MongoDB, Express.js and Node.js

 - I’m interested in Full Stack Development in the stack PMERN
-- I'm actually know Node.js, MongoDB, Express.js, HTML, CSS and JavaScript (you can view my repos to known what I know ;)
+- I'm know Node.js, MongoDB, Express.js, HTML, CSS and JavaScript (you can view my repos to known what I know ;)
 - I’m currently learning React.js, Sequelize and TypeScript
 - My native language is Portuguese
 - My current English level is between Intermediate and Advanced